saebyulpark/Mel2word/README.md

 # Mel2Word: Melody to Text Representation

 This repository contains the implementation of Mel2Word, a method designed to convert melodic sequences into text-based representations, enhancing symbolic music analysis through the transformation of melodies into word-like units.
-The primary aim is to advance symbolic music analysis by introducing a novel segmentation method for tokenization, utilizing Byte-Pair Encoding (BPE) as a well-established technique in text tokenization.
+The primary aim is to advance symbolic music analysis by introducing a novel segmentation method for tokenization, leveraging Byte-Pair Encoding (BPE) as a widely adopted method for text tokenization.

 For in-depth insights, please refer to the associated journal article: